blarainck306/Store_sales-traffic_prediction/README.md

 - model training

-utility.py:  contains some function used by ipython notebook
+utility.py:  contains some utility function used by ipython notebook

 visulization.py: for data visualization